Lead in Jewelry Certification

 Please note that this is merely a sample and other versions may be used to comply with the certification requirement set forth in Health and Safety Code section 25214.3(b) and (c).

 Additionally, a manufacturer or supplier of jewelry subject to the Metal Containing Jewelry law must, upon request from DTSC and within 28 days, provide to DTSC technical documentation or other information showing that the jewelry is in compliance with the law.
-If you have knowledge of a possible violation of the Metal-Containing Jewelry Law, the California Environmental Protection Agency (Cal/EPA) would like to know about it.
-Please use the Cal/EPA Environmental Complaint Form to file an environmental complaint with Cal/EPA.
-In the "Complaint Information" section, under "Complaint Related To," be sure to check the box for "Toxic Substances" to ensure the complaint is received by the Department of Toxic Substances Control.
+If you have knowledge of a possible violation of the Metal-Containing Jewelry Law, the California Environmental Protection Agency (CalEPA) would like to know about it.
+Please use the CalEPA Environmental Concern Form to report an environmental concern with CalEPA.
+Be sure to select the image or checkbox for "Toxic Substances" to ensure the report is received by the Department of Toxic Substances Control.
 You may also call the complaint hotline from anywhere in California at 1-800-698-6942.

 Contact us with questions or comments at: email@example.com

 Join our E-Lists for updates about this law.